How to Save a File in Vim / Vi and Quit the Editor

 The command to save a file in Vim is

-To save the file without exiting the editor, switch back to command mode by pressing
+To save the file without exiting the editor, switch back to normal mode by pressing

 :w and hit